 Is a phone call or text okay?
 Can they send you a letter or email?
 Or do you need to see them face-to-face?

-Make sure that the methods of contact are set out clearly so that your employee clearly understands how to approach the situation.
+Either way, make sure that the methods of contact are set out clearly so that your employee clearly understands how to approach the situation.

 Should you require proof of bereavement, list out the acceptable forms (e.g. obituary, funeral program, or dependents name, date of death and relationship to the employee) so that employees know the information they need to provide.
 Asking for proof of bereavement is not required by law, but is something you can add to your compassionate leave policy if you feel it is important.